semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

 </Tabs>

-If you are an **administrator** setting up Semgrep for your team, see [Adding an organization](#adding-an-organization).

-If you are a **team member joining an existing organization**, see [Joining an organization](#joining-an-organization).

-If you are a **personal user**, or simply want to run scans, see [Running scans](#running-scans).

 ## Organizations

 Organization accounts in Semgrep allow users to share custom rules and view the scans of their colleagues.
 If you are the Semgrep administrator, you must create an organization before your colleagues can join.
+If you're an individual contributor, you can either join an existing organization or create your own.

 ### Add an organization

-If you are an administrator setting up Semgrep for your team, you can create an organization account and connect it to your source code manager as follows:
+If you are an administrator setting up Semgrep for your team, or you are a new Semgrep user, you can create an organization account and connect it to your source code manager as follows:

 1. [Sign in](https://semgrep.dev/login/) to Semgrep.
 2. If this is your first time logging in, Semgrep automatically prompts you to create an organization.
 Otherwise, click on the name of your deployment in the top-left of Semgrep Cloud Platform, then select **Add Org** to launch the dialog window.